hjking/mydotvim/bundle/notes.md

 * DrawIt
 * table-mode

 repeat: repeat plugin commands

-matchit: makes your % more awesome
+matchit: makes your % more awesome, extended % matching for HTML, LaTeX, and many other languages
 signify: adds + and - to the signs column when changes are detected to source control files (supports git/hg/svn)
 startify: gives you a better start screen
 ColorV: is a color view/pick/edit/design/scheme tool